SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 ~~~~~~~~~~~~~~~~~~~

 Classes and structures can also define *computed properties*,
-which do not actually store a value:
+which do not actually store a value.
+Instead, they provide a *getter method*, and an optional *setter method*,
+to retrieve and set other properties and values indirectly.

 .. testcode:: classesAndStructures